Australia-New Zealand Biosecurity Cooperation

 - remove unnecessary trans-Tasman biosecurity controls (for example, requirements for trans-Tasman passengers), and

 - implement a consistent approach to biosecurity risk assessment and management of imports from third countries (for example, approaches to managing rabies).

 Membership of the ANZBC comprises representatives from the Australian Department of Agriculture and the New Zealand Ministry for Primary Industries.

 - Operational Technical Working Group.

-Each group discusses technical and policy issues and reports back to the CGBC.
+Each group discusses technical and policy issues and reports back to the ANZBC.

-The CGBC meets annually with hosting duties alternating between Australia and New Zealand.
-The CGBC is chaired by the head of the relevant hosting agency or its representative.
+The ANZBC meets annually with hosting duties alternating between Australia and New Zealand.
+The ANZBC is chaired by the head of the relevant hosting agency or its representative.